grafana/metrictank/docs/cloud/http-api.md

 * Editor
 * Admin

+A "Viewer" key can only be used to execute queries, while a "MetricsPublisher" key can only be used to push metrics into the platform.
+"Editor" and "Admin" keys can be used for both pushing metrics and performing queries.

-API keys can be provisioned on your Grafana.com organisation page under "security > API Keys".
+API keys can be provisioned on your Grafana.com organization page under "Security > API Keys".

 ## Authentication